childcare-app-org/daycare/README.md

 ### Parent Features

 - Register children with medical information
-- View all their children
+- View all their children with reason for visit displayed
 - Register visits at hospitals (with access code) including:
   - Reason for visit (quick-select pills + custom text)
   - Pickup time and notes